The good, bad and unknown about marijuana's health effects

 — Substantial evidence links pot smoking to worse respiratory symptoms and more frequent episodes of chronic bronchitis.

-— There’s weak evidence that suggests smoking marijuana can trigger a heart attack, especially for people at high risk of heart disease.
+— There’s a weak suggestion that smoking marijuana can trigger a heart attack, especially for people at high risk of heart disease.
 But there’s no evidence either way on whether chronic use affects a person’s risk of a heart attack.

 — Some evidence suggests a link between using marijuana and developing a dependence on or abuse of other substances, including alcohol, tobacco and illicit drugs.